Oreolek/kangana/README.md

 * All comments in config file are lost on write.
 * Feature is highly unreliable.
 You can lose the file.
 You can have two users writing config simultaneously.
 * Do not use in web environment.

+// uses tijsverkoyen / CssToInlineStyles to convert CSS to inline styles